venterachallenge/Langley_Dev_Challenge/README.md

 ## Evaluation Criteria
 Your solution will be evaluated on the accuracy of the solution and the maintainability of the code first and foremost.
 Keep in mind you are working on a team and others will be extending this code in the future as requirements change.

-## Submission Instructions
-Clone this repo to your local environment and add your work to it.
-Replace this README with instructions on how to setup and run the solution as well as a description of the problem being solved and any assumptions.
-After committing all work to the `master` branch run the command: `git archive -o ventera-dev-challenge.tar.gz --format=tar.gz master` and submit the file that is produced (ventera-dev-challenge.tar.gz) to ____